jhauraw/jhaurawachsman.com/content/resume.md

 **Internet Marketing**: Lead Generation.
 SEO, Affiliate, Adwords, Adsense, Analytics, and Web Master Tools (Search Console).
 Increase monetization, profit, and market share

 **Workflow**: NPM scripts for task running, build, and deploy.
 Composer, Node NPM, and Ruby GEM for package management.
 Sublime Text IDE and iTerm ZSH shell.
-GIT using GitHub, and Bitbucket for distributed version control, team work, and open-source development.
+GIT using GitHub, and JIRA for distributed version control, team work, and open-source development.
 Travis CI pre-deploy testing.
 Slack and Asana for collaboration and ticketing.
 Photoshop and Illustrator for bitmap and vector graphics production

-* * *

-# Experience
-## Entrepreneur, Web Developer, Internet Marketer

-Self, Pahrump NV
-Current

-Available for equity partnerships, consulting, and contract work.

 **Web Development and Programming**